Chronicle of a Blood Merchant: Plot

 The Cultural Revolution arrives.
 Xu Yulan is accused of being a prostitute and is forced to suffer through struggle sessions.
-Day after day, Xu Yulan stands in the street on a stool with a placard labelled ‘Xu Yulan, Prostitute’.
-Yile is sent to the countryside as part of the Communist Party’s policy of re-education.
+Day after day, Xu Yulan stands in the street on a stool with a placard labelled 'Xu Yulan, Prostitute'.
+Yile is sent to the countryside as part of the Communist Party's policy of re-education.
 Erle is also sent away after graduating school, leaving only Sanle with Xu Sanguan and Xu Yulan.
 Sanle begins working in a machine tools factory after completing school.

 Xu Sanguan finds himself running low on money again and goes to sell blood.
 At the blood station, he coincidentally finds Genlong, whom he had not seen for ten years.
 Xu learns that Ah Fang is in poor health after his bladder had burst from drinking too much water.
 The two men head to Victory Restaurant for a meal afterwards, but Genlong falls ill and dies.
 The doctors say Genlong died from a cerebral hemorrhage, but Xu suspects Genlong sold too much blood.

-Back at the countryside where Yile and Erle’s production brigades work, Yile becomes sick.
+Back at the countryside where Yile and Erle's production brigades work, Yile becomes sick.
 Erle carries his brother to the ferry and they both return to town where Yile can receive treatment.
 It is revealed that Yile contracted hepatitis and must travel to Shanghai for proper treatment.
 Erle also falls ill from a flu and is sent to hospital.
 Xu Sanguan goes around the village borrowing money and gathers enough to send Yile and Xu Yulan to Shanghai.
 He plans to meet them in Shanghai and resorts to selling blood once again.

 Xu Sanguan sets off for Shanghai, selling blood at multiple hospitals along his journey.
 He grows increasingly weak from the practice and is hospitalized for a period of time.
 Xu Sanguan manages to hitch a ride on a barge, and he befriends the two brothers operating the vessel, Laixi and Laishun.
 Xu travels with them for several days and the three sell blood along the way.
 Eventually, Xu parts ways with the brothers and reaches Shanghai, where he finds Yile is alive and recovering well.

 Some years later, Yile, Erle and Sanle have all gotten stable jobs, gotten married, had children and moved into their own houses.
 One day, Xu Sanguan passes Victory Restaurant and feels the urge to sell blood.
 But this time, he is rejected as he is deemed too old.
-Xu becomes worried that he can no longer sell blood to support his family when in need.
-But Xu Yulan, Yile, Erle, and Sanle remind him that he doesn’t need to sell blood anymore for the tough times have passed.
+Xu becomes worried that he can no longer sell blood to support his family when in need, but Xu Yulan, Yile, Erle, and Sanle remind him that he does not need to sell blood anymore for the tough times have passed.
 The novel ends with Xu Yulan and Xu Sanguan having a meal of fried pork livers and yellow rice wine at the Victory Restaurant.